 The user running the BizTalk Server configuration must belong to the following user groups:

-To simplify things put this user on the BizTalk Server Administrators group.
+To simplify things, put this user in the BizTalk Server Administrators group.
 After BizTalk Server is configured and installed, the user does not have to be part of the BizTalk Server Administrators group anymore.

 By default, the Windows Builtin\Administrators group has the sysadmin SQL role on the SQL Server.